Data Centers in Kazakhstan

 Power Analysis

-Average Cost Of Power: The average industrial electricity cost in Kazakhstan is approximately $0.04/kWh as of December 2024.
-This extremely low rate offers significant operational cost savings for high-density compute deployments and large-scale infrastructure.
+Average Cost Of Power The average industrial electricity price is approximately $0.04/kWh, as of December 2024.
+This exceptionally low rate is one of the most significant advantages of deploying infrastructure in Kazakhstan, directly reducing operational expenditures for high-density compute.

 Market Access, Business & Tax Climate